What’s in this article

 Another important tax of Hong Kong is stamp duty.
-Not every taxpayer of Hong Kong is obliged to pay, it is nevertheless an important part of taxation in Hong Kong.
+Not every Hong Kong taxpayer is obliged to pay, but it’s still an important part of the taxation system.

 What is Stamp Duty

-Stamp duty is a form of taxation which is levied on the purchase of specific properties or on certain documents.
-The term “stamp duty” is in use today because the original form of stamp duty required payment for a physical stamp which was to be affixed to the document in order for the document to take legal effect.
-Today however, it does not involve any physical stamps.
+Stamp duty is a form of taxation which is levied on the purchase of specific properties or certain documents.
+The term “stamp duty” is in use today because the original form of stamp duty required payment for a physical stamp which was to be affixed to the document for the document to take legal effect.
+Today, however, it does not involve any physical stamps.

 Like any other tax, it is an important means by which a government may generate revenue.
-Any government requires a certain amount of financial capability in order to carry out actions which are to be completed for the good of the citizens.
+Any government requires a certain amount of financial capability to carry out actions which are to be completed for the good of the citizens.
 Stamp duty can also be used by a government to influence the property market.
-Policies related to stamp duty may be created in order to prevent prospective landowners from purchasing properties with the intention to rent them out to other people or to prevent them from using the ownership of property as a form of investment.
+Policies related to stamp duty may be created to prevent prospective landowners from purchasing properties to rent them out to other people or to prevent them from using the ownership of property as a form of investment.

 In certain areas of the world, governments have considered abolishing stamp duty and replacing it with other forms of taxation which would serve to replace the revenue lost through the abolition of stamp duty; however, such has not been the case in Hong Kong.
 The imposition and payment of stamp duty, whether in Hong Kong or elsewhere, also has a legal function.
-A document for which stamp duty has not been paid may serve as evidence against the person who has not paid the stamp duty in court.
+A document without paid stamp duty can be used as evidence against the non-paying party in court.

 Stamp Duty in Hong Kong